Stories from Naoh’ra Rabntah

 “You could’ve sent a text,” Josh muttered.

 The clock read 7:00 AM.
-Ben still hadn’t called.
-No word at all.
-He tried to rationalize it—Ben’s a firefighter, maybe it was a double, maybe something came up.
-But every theory sharpened the question: Why didn’t he let you know?
+Ben’s shift was ending, and he still hadn’t called.
+Josh tried to rationalize it.
+A call that ran long.
+Something chaotic.
+Bad timing.
+But every explanation sharpened the same question: Why didn’t he let you know?

 Each minute stretched the silence tighter.
 Ben wasn’t some guy he was seeing casually anymore.
 He mattered.
 And it kept feeling like that didn’t go both ways.